SHORT ROUND STRINGBAND BIO

 Genres: Old Time - Folk - Ozark - Good Time

 Recommended if You Like (RIYL): Highwoods Stringband, John Hartford, The Coon Creek Girls, Hazel & Alice, The Wilders, High on the Hog

 VERY SHORT BIO:

 Short Round Stringband presents a revival of old-time, country and southern mountain music that’s fresh and relevant.
-Recently formed from duos Betse & Clarke and The Aching Hearts, this folk supergroup enthralls new fans and long-time roots music devotees with their captivating personalities and consummate artistry.
+Founded in 2017 by duos Betse & Clarke and The Aching Hearts, this pan-Missouri folk band enthralls new fans and long-time roots music devotees with their captivating personalities and consummate artistry.

 A BAND DECADES IN THE MAKING

 Two old time bands meet at a bar... not just any bar, but the legendary Grand Emporium (RIP) in Kansas City, Missouri.
 In the early 2000s, Ryan Spearman’s Band, High on the Hog, on tour from Colorado, played the Rural Grit Happy Hour and Betse Ellis just happened to be there with her band, The Wilders.
 The legendary jam session in the alley next to the bar after the show cemented a lifelong friendship.
 High on the Hog and the Wilders may be history now, but there’s new history in the making…